lCaveh/animal-shelter/README.md

 ## Description

-_A single webpage about Pink Floyd_
+_A single webpage to show some pets in an animal shelter_

 ## Setup/Installation Requirements